 A. Written Reprimand: A written communication to the employee that an offense has been committed.
 The employee's immediate supervisor shall inform the department director of the disciplinary matter prior to the issuance of the written reprimand.
 A copy of the reprimand is given to the employee and one copy is filed in the employee's personnel file.
-Further steps in the disciplinary process will not be taken without the approval of the department director.
-The employee can request to discuss the reprimand with the department director or his/her designee within five (5) days from receiving the reprimand.
+Further steps in the disciplinary process will not be taken without the approval of the department director or his/her designee within five (5) days from receiving the reprimand.
 The department director or his/her designee may uphold or modify the reprimand.
 This action is not appealable.